leanuy/leanny-site/README.md

 # leanny.org — Personal Website

-Personal website built with Astro, designed to be self-hosted on a Raspberry Pi Zero at home via a Cloudflare Tunnel.
+Currently hosted in Cloudflare. https://leanny.org Personal website built with Astro, which used to be self-hosted on a Raspberry Pi Zero at home via a Cloudflare Tunnel.
-Currently hosted in Cloudflare. https://leanny.org

 ## Tech Stack
 - **Astro** — static site generator, Markdown-based content.
 Chosen because blog/trip posts are written in Markdown, builds to pure static HTML/CSS/JS, and has built-in content collections for the trips/blog section.
-- **Cloudflare Tunnel** — exposes the Pi to the internet without port forwarding, handles TLS
+- **Cloudflare Tunnel** — exposes the Pi to the internet without port forwarding, handles TLS - NOT ANYMORE
-- **Raspberry Pi Zero** — home server, runs alongside other self-hosted apps
+- **Raspberry Pi Zero** — home server, runs alongside other self-hosted apps - NOT ANYMORE

 ## Features
 - Trip/blog posts written in Markdown